 How to focus on smart metering?

-To make the STM32WL3 even more meaningful, ST engineers added features tailored for some of the most popular use cases.
+To make the STM32WL3 even more meaningful, ST engineers added features targeting some of the most popular use cases.
 For instance, the new device includes an LC Sensor Controller (LCSC), which detects mechanical-wheel fluid metering.
-For instance, as the wheel of a metering system tracks the amount of water consumed, a circuit inside the STM32WL3 increments a value inside a register after each wheel revolution.
+As the wheel of a metering system tracks the amount of water consumed, a circuit inside the STM32WL3 increments a value inside a register after each wheel revolution.
 Consequently, the MCU records the wheel’s rotations without waking the Cortex-M0+ for more significant energy savings since it only requires between 2 µA and 4 µA.
 After the value stored in the register reaches a threshold or after a certain period, the system wakes the CPU, which records the value in memory.

 How to optimize for worldwide asset tracking?